-MAIA offers comprehensive midwifery services in the greater Seattle-Tacoma area, with offices in Columbia City and Fremont.
-Our licensed midwives, Kristin Kali and Juniper Moon, provide full prenatal care complete with lab tests and ultrasounds.
-We attend planned home births as well as births in a freestanding birth center.
-Our postpartum services include care for the birthing parent through six weeks after birth and well-newborn care for the first two weeks of life, as well as outstanding lactation support.
-We are in-network with most major insurance plans, including Apple Health.
+MAIA offers comprehensive midwifery services throughout the greater Seattle-Tacoma area.
+Our office is in the Columbia City neighborhood.
+Kristin Kali, LM CPM provides full prenatal care complete with lab tests and ultrasounds.
+Kristin attends planned home births as well as births in a freestanding birth center.
+Postpartum services include care for the birthing parent through six weeks after birth and well-newborn care for the first two weeks of life, as well as outstanding lactation support.
+Kristin is in-network with most major insurance plans, including Apple Health.

 Scheduling an Appointment

 Come in for a free consultation to meet Kristin and learn more about how a midwife can help you have a safe and satisfying birth experience!

 Prenatal care is available for clients living in the greater Seattle-Tacoma area.
 MAIA offices are located in the Columbia City neighborhood of Seattle.
 Access to our offices requires use of stairs – home visits are provided when accommodation is needed.